-CIT Bank offers all the modern conveniences (and impressive savings rates) of an online bank while boasting the history of a traditional bank.
-Backed by First Citizens Bank and its 125 years of experience, CIT Bank offers a unique combination of traditional standards and experience and modern banking features.
+Backed by First Citizens Bank, CIT Bank offers all the modern conveniences (and impressive savings rates) of an online bank while boasting the history of a traditional bank.

-That being said, before you apply to open an account, you should to be aware of the pros and cons associated with CIT Bank, what types of products they offer, and how much you can potentially earn on deposits.
+That said, before you apply to open an account, be aware of the pros and cons of online-only banking, what types of products they offer, and how much you can potentially earn on deposits.

 - No ATM, overdraft, or monthly fees